go through menopause naturally

 going through menopause naturally diet

-No surprise here: the most significant thing you can do to support your through menopause is to eat an anti-inflammatory diet.
+No surprise here: the most significant thing you can do to support your body through menopause is to eat an anti-inflammatory diet.

 This means a diet that contains: